StanislavDitsan/Hangman-Game/README.md

 # User Experience
 ## As a first time user I am able to:

+- See the instructions on how to play the game

 - Enter my name to start the game